Gobot1234/steam.py/docs/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - **GET**
     This retrieves an object from the client's cache.
 If it happened recently, it will be cached.
-    So this method is best in this case.
-This is also the faster of the two methods as it is a dictionary
+So this method is best
+    in this case.
+This is also the faster of the two methods as it is a dictionary lookup.
-    lookup.

 - **FETCH**
     This retrieves an object from the API, it is also a |coroutine_link|_ because of this.
-    This is good in case something needs to be updated, due to the cache being stale or the object not
+This is good in case
+    something needs to be updated, due to the cache being stale or the object not being in cache at all.
+These, however,
-    being in cache at all.
-These, however, should be used less frequently as they are a request to the API
-    and are generally slower to return values.
-Fetched values are however added to cache if they aren't
+    should be used less frequently as they are a request to the API and are generally slower to return values.
+Fetched
-    already in it.
+    values aren't added to cache.